 Because of it’s proximity to major cities, the start of route in the the Peak District National Park suffers from problems with erosion and acid rain, For the first three days you are never far from evidence of the nearby cities such as reservoirs, pylons, masts and drainage channels, and the sound of planes from nearby Manchester airport.
 This may be a disappointment for those expecting a “wilderness walk”.
 However this imperceptibly changes as the walk heads north and enters the Yorkshire Dales, becoming pretty wild through the North Pennines and the Cheviots.

 The enormous job of laying flagstones along the boggy areas of the route is well underway.
 As well as protecting the ground, they speed up the walker, protecting them from the bogs and aiding navigation.
-There is plenty of low cost accommodation close to the route and the accommodation providers were very kind and helpful, but I had problems getting any phone signal or 3G coverage for most of the walk with my network.
+There is plenty of low cost accommodation close to the route and most of the accommodation providers were very kind and helpful, but I had problems getting any phone signal or 3G coverage for most of the walk with my network.

 Finally, it is a tough walk which needs preparation and stamina to complete, having a total of 11,350m of ascent.
 I have done four distance walks but the Pennine Way stretched my boundaries, involving some scrambling and a lot of hill climbing.
 For reference I used the Paddy Dillon Cicerone guide, the three Harvey strip maps for the walk and the LDWA GPX download of the route for my phone.